Social | Talent creativity

 Additional initiatives are described as follows;

-• 2008 : Established a corporate daycare facility, Bridgestone Kodaira Daycare Center (Tokyo)
+• 2008 : Established the corporate daycare facility, Bridgestone Kodaira Daycare Center (Tokyo)

-• 2015 : Launched a corporate daycare facility, Yokohama Daycare Center (Kanagawa)
+• 2015 : Launched the corporate daycare facility, Yokohama Daycare Center (Kanagawa)

 • 2022 : Introduced “Childcare Future Concierge”, a company-led childcare facility matching service, enhancing childcare environment support in other areas in Japan

-• 2022 : Established a system to encourage male employees to take leave upon the birth of a child with the aim to build an environment that further facilitates male employees' participation in childcare
+• 2022 : Established a system to encourage male employees to take leave upon the birth of a child with the aim of building an environment that further facilitates male employees' participation in childcare

-• 2025 : Expanded the conditions to take nursing care leave to further support work-life balance for employees raising children
+• 2025 : Expanded the conditions for taking nursing care leave to further support the work-life balance for employees raising children

 Initiatives for balancing work and nursing care

-The Company works to raise awareness of nursing care, including holding nursing care seminars by outside experts and by publishing its Parenting and Nursing Care Guidebook in aiming to reinforce the workplace ability to cope with and support employees’ various work styles as well as deepening the understanding of balancing caregiving and work on a company-wide basis.
+The Company works to raise awareness of nursing care, including holding nursing care seminars by outside experts and by publishing its Parenting and Nursing Care Guidebook, aiming to reinforce the workplace ability to deal with and support employees’ various work styles as well as deepening the understanding of balancing caregiving and work on a company-wide basis.
 Since 2018, the Company has been holding nursing care seminars led by outside experts for all employees, and since 2019 for line managers specifically.
 These seminars provide knowledge on balancing work and caregiving for employees and their subordinates.
-Furthermore, we opened “Chat room” as a platform for sharing information among employees who are actually situated in such case in 2024.
+Furthermore, we opened “Chat room” as a platform for sharing information among employees in such situations in 2024.

 With regard to system revision, the Company has prepared various regulations such as nursing care leave, exemption from overtime work during caregiving, etc. and initiated the Care Support Benefit, which provides a maximum of 30,000 yen per parent or spouse who has been certified as requiring care or support.